 English Plus allows you to experiment with CLIL in the English class.
 Each unit has a Curriculum extra section in the Options section at the back of the Student's Book.
 These sections are linked to the curricula of other subject areas, such as natural sciences, language and literature, ICT.

-The Teacher's Photocopiable Resources provide a two-page Extra Curricular worksheet for each unit.
+The Teacher's Photocopiable Resources provide a true page.